Ismailco/SaveIt/README.md

 ## ⚠️ Notes

-- This extension uses localStorage, which means data is stored in your browser
+- This extension uses IndexedDB, which means data is stored in your browser
 - Clearing browser data might delete your saved bookmarks
 - There is no sync functionality between different browsers or devices
 - The extension requires "tabs" permission to access your open tabs